 Now that the wedding is over, the in-laws have left and you’ve unwrapped all the gifts, it’s time to start getting excited about the honeymoon.
 Sicily is an incredible place for a post-wedding adventure and is bound to seduce you with its rugged beauty and rich cultural heritage.
-Plus, the weather is pleasant all year round, so that makes it easier to plan your getaway.
-We’re guessing that you’ve probably had enough of planning already, so our travel experts at Plum Guide have done all the hard work for you.
-Have a read of our guide to the best places to stay on your honeymoon in Sicily.
+Plus, the weather is pleasant all year round, making planning your getaway easier.
+We’re guessing that you’ve probably had enough planning already, so our travel experts at Plum Guide have done all the hard work for you.
+Read our guide to the best places to stay on your honeymoon in Sicily.

 The Monreale Cathedral in the Metropolitan City of Palermo

 Sicily’s vibrant capital city is a delightful place to spend your honeymoon.
-This is a great choice for couples who like to be at the centre of the action, and you’ll find tons of attractions to keep you busy throughout the day.
-Check out the Norman Palace and the 12th-century cathedral, or wander towards the city’s markets—Capo, Ballarò and Borgo Vecchio—and soak up the buzzing atmosphere.
+Palermo is a great choice for couples who like to be at the centre of the action, and you’ll find tons of attractions to keep you busy throughout the day.
+Check out the Norman Palace and the 12th-century cathedral, or wander towards the city’s markets – Capo, Ballarò and Borgo Vecchio – and soak up the buzzing atmosphere.
 While you’re here, test out Palermo’s claim to fame as home to Italy’s best street food.
 Pick up treats like panelle, arancini and crocche.
 Despite being a busy city, there are still plenty of opportunities to sneak a romantic moment away from the chaos.
 Wander down quaint side streets lined with ornate buildings, or steal a kiss in one of the shaded squares.